2kai/full-stack-school/applications/README.md

 Open http://localhost and see list of persons and a form to add new person to the phonebook.
 Now name and number are stored on the server.

+###### Exercise 2.16, "Phonebook" application

+Open http://localhost and see the same picture as in Exercise 2.15.
+Just a refactoring was done in this exercise.
+So visually nothing has been changed.

 ##### Part 1

 ###### Exercise 1.1, "Course information" application